logicalclocks/hopsworks/docs/admin/auth.md

 </figure>

-In the figure above we see a cluster with Two-factor authentication disabled, Oauth enabled with one registered identity provider called Keycloak (Keycloak is an open Source Identity and Access Management system) and LDAP authentication also enabled.
+In the figure above we see a cluster with Two-factor authentication disabled, Oauth enabled with one registered identity provider and LDAP authentication enabled.